buoncubi/arch_skeleton/README.md

 # Open a new terminal.
 rosrun actionlib axclient.py /motion/planner
 ```
 Then a GUI should appear.
 Set the goal you want to reach and hit the send button.
-Eventually you
+Eventually, you
 can cancel the goal as well.
+Also, you can change the `test/random_plan_points` and
+`test/random_plan_time` parameters (detailed below) to tune the behaviour of the planner.

 ### The `controller` Node and Its Messages

 <img src="https://github.com/buoncubi/arch_skeleton/blob/main/diagrams/controller.png" width="900">

-The `controller` nodes implements an action server named `motion/controller`.
+The `controller` node implements an action server named `motion/controller`.
 This is done by
 the means of the `SimpleActionServer` class based on the `Control` action message.
 This action
-server requires the `state/set_pose/` service of the `robot-state` node, and a plan given as a
+server requires the `state/set_pose/` service of the `robot-state` node and a plan given as a
-list of `via_point` by the `planner`.
+list of `via_points` by the `planner`.

 Given the plan and the current robot position, this component iterates for each planned
-`via_point`, and waits to simulate the time spent to move the robot to that location.
+`via_point` and waits to simulate the time spent moving the robot to that location.
 The
-waiting time can be tune through the `test/random_motion_time` parameter detailed below.
+waiting time can be tuned through the `test/random_motion_time` parameter detailed below.
 Each
-time a `via_point` is reached the `state/set_pose` service is invoked, and a *feedback* is
+time a `via_point` is reached the `state/set_pose` service is invoked, and a `feedback` is
 provided.
 When the last `via_point` is reached, the action service provides a result by
-propagating the current robot position, which is already been updated through the
+propagating the current robot position, which has been already updated through the
 `state/set_pose` service.

-Similarly to the `planner` action server, instead of using the raw topic you can rely on a
+Similarly to the `planner` above, instead of using the raw topics, you can rely on a
-`SimpleActionClient`, which can be instantiated as:
+`SimpleActionClient`, which should be instantiated as:
 ```python
 client = actionlib.SimpleActionClient('motion/controller', ControlAction)
 ```
+This client would accept goals of type `ControlGoal`.

-To observe the behavior of the `controller` you can run the following commands.
+To observe the behaviour of the `controller` you can run the following commands.
 ``` bash
 roscore
 # Open a new terminal.